Understanding Heart Disease: Why It’s the Leading Cause of Death for Women

 However, recognizing this risk is the first step to taking action.
 Women with a family history of heart disease should be proactive by talking to their primary care physician and considering screening tests.
 “An easy test you can do is a CT calcium score, and that’ll show you your risk of heart disease,” Dr. Congello recommended.
 Early screenings and discussions with healthcare providers can make all the difference in preventing the first signs of heart disease—which, as Dr. Congello reminded listeners, can sometimes be fatal.

-Early Detection and Preventive Measures
+Early Detection and Preventive Measures for Heart Disease

 Given the subtle nature of heart disease symptoms in women, early detection is critical.
 Women should be aware of their personal risk factors, including age, family history, lifestyle, and existing conditions such as diabetes or high blood pressure.
 Regular check-ups and open discussions with healthcare providers can help identify potential issues before they escalate.